 “When you want to trap a mouse, you make something to trick.”

 So, the more than 40 officers dispersed in a circle around the location next to the mosque where the driver was supposed to pick up the group.
-Several of these officers carried long rifles, similar to Kalashnikovs.
+Several of these officers carried long rifles, similar to Kalashnikovs as stated by the respondents.
 They were described being from the same unit as the officers who originally apprehended the group of five.
 Most of them were wearing dark blue uniforms.
 Nonetheless, several of the officers wore different, black uniforms and some civilian clothing.
 The respondents described that one of the officers who arrived later was the “boss” of all the officers in the scene:

 “The group of police men said this is the boss and he promises you to have [asylum].”

 They further described this man to be approximately 38-year-old, average height, around 180 cm, with a weight of around 80 kg, no beard and short brown hair shaved at the sides.
-He didn’t wear a uniform, instead he wore plain clothes looking like black sportswear.
+He didn’t wear a uniform, instead he wore plain clothes looking like black sportswear, one respondent recounted.

 The respondents also described another officer in detail, a female one, quite tall and muscular, perhaps 180 cm, her hair cut short and shaved on the sides, around 30 years old, carrying a pistol and a radio device.
 Similar to the “boss”, she also didn’t wear a uniform, but plain clothes.
 She was responsible for taking photos of the group and asked them where they were from.